Being eligible for child support depends on:

 - have acknowledged before a court, or in writing, that they are a parent of the child

 - have been declared a legal step-parent by the Family Court

-- have had a court made a paternity order them in respect of the child
+- have had a court make a paternity order in respect of the child

 - a New Zealand citizen

 - ordinarily resident in Australia, or in a 2007 Child Support Convention country, as we have agreements for child support.